Go to Jordan's main page,

 Background: In recent years I have made more and more use of popular stories in some of my China-related classes.
 For class purposes, the issue is not literary value.
 Instead, the fact that some stories are virtually universally known in China suggests that they awaken interest in people raised in Chinese culture, and therefore are important artifacts for our understanding of Chinese life, especially the worldview and values of dynastic China.

-In a very few cases I have provided a full translation of a well-known "original" source, that is to say, a written version that is so widely circulated that most people treat it as the "real" version.
+In a very few cases I have provided a full translation of a written version that is so widely circulated that most people treat it as the "real" version.
 The extract from the "Platform Sutra" is an example.

 Most of the retold stories here are in a single data base that produces a common format when they are displayed.
 However in a few cases, including the bilingual items and translations by other people, they are on separate pages, linked here, but often with separate tables of contents, introductions, &c.